 If you are buying a new manufactured home, you will need to decide which company will be building your new home.
 You want a home that is within your budget and built with solid construction and quality workmanship.
 Being an informed consumer and researching the homes, builders, and dealerships can help you make the best choices.

-The numerous models and options available in manufactured housing is both an advantage and a disadvantage.
-The biggest advantage is obvious, the endless options give you, the homebuyer, ultimate control over every aspect of the home.
-A home can be built to whatever specifications you may have and at a price site built homes simply cannot match.
+The numerous models and options available in manufactured housing are both an advantage and a disadvantage.
+The biggest advantage is obvious: the endless options give you, the homebuyer, ultimate control over every aspect of the home.
+A home can be built to whatever specifications you may have and at a price site-built homes simply cannot match.

 Another disadvantage of offering so many different options and upgrades is the homebuyer can become overwhelmed during the buying process.
 We're here to help, though!
 The following information will help you figure out the best options and upgrades to consider for your new manufactured home.

 From low cost to luxury, manufacturers-built homes are available in every price range.
 The price range will determine the overall quality of the model.

 Lower-priced homes will have basic grade materials and HUD-acceptable construction.
 Thin interior walls and lower ceiling height are standard in these homes, as are the lower grade carpeting and wall panels.

 Mid-to-high priced homes will offer better material quality and higher construction composition.
 Upgrades like double pane windows, shingle roof, larger studs, and higher ceiling heights are used in higher-priced homes.

 Aesthetic options include carpeting, vinyl, wall panels, countertops, cabinets, faucets, siding, and the like.
 There's a style for everyone!
 However, a homebuyer should not put much emphasis on the aesthetics of a new home because styles change every few years.